CalebH-dev/serial_router/README.md

 # RS-232 Serial Router

 ## Overview
-The **RS-232 Serial Router** is a microcontroller-based system designed to route visca packets between one camera controller and multiple cameras.It supports VISCA camera control, USB-serial interfacing (for debug and config), and flexible routing for master and slave devices.
+The **RS-232 Serial Router** is a microcontroller-based system designed to route VISCA packets between one camera controller and multiple cameras.
+It supports VISCA camera control, USB-serial interfacing (for debug and config), and flexible routing for master and slave devices.

-It is intended to bridge the gap between daisy chain only visca controllers, and home-run only cameras.
+It is intended to bridge the gap between daisy-chain-only VISCA controllers and home-run-only cameras.

 ## Features
 - Bi-directional routing between multiple RS-232 devices